Nazmul-islam-apu/Expense-Tracker-API/README.md

 4. Spring Data Jpa

 <br>
-Create a mySQL database named "expense_history" and use this API.
-You can test the POST, GET, PUT, DELETE method using postman.
+Create a mySQL database named "expense_history" and then use this API.
+You can test the POST, GET, PUT, DELETE method using postman or any other API testing tool.